BitrixInfo/yii2-tilda-api/README.md

 Saving pages
 ------------
-To render the list of the pages from Tilda project, you can use the `TildaPageSelect` widget.
+To render the list of the pages from Tilda project, you can use the `renderPageSelect` method.
 It's designed to be used with the ActiveForm generated with Gii, and requires no additional setup by default.
 Simply replace your form field that stores Tilda page id with this code:
 ```php
 <?= Yii::$app->tilda->renderPageSelect($model,'your_field_id'); ?>
 ```